Karunakaran721/Educational-Institute/README.md

 # Educational-Institute
-Its about a Educational Institute named as LOGIN360
+It's about a Educational Institute named as LOGIN360